resucutie/beyond-software-list/index.md

 ### Enhancements
 [Rotation Control](https://play.google.com/store/apps/details?id=org.crape.rotationcontrol) :c-android: :c-proprietary: - Controls system rotation

+[Taskbar](https://github.com/farmerbb/Taskbar) :c-android: - Adds a taskbar that's accessible at any time

+[LinkSheet](https://github.com/1fexd/LinkSheet) :c-android: - Replaces the verified app links system to allow more control over which URLs to open

+### Optimization
+[Don't kill my app!](https://dontkillmyapp.com/) :c-resource: - Open letter to phone manufactuers to disable battery optimizations that affects app functionalities.
+Contains instructions on how can those be turned off.
+There's also an Android application that allows benchmarking of your phone

+[ForceDoze](https://github.com/theblixguy/ForceDoze) :c-android: - Enters the Doze mode as soon as the phone is turned off

+[SaveTurner](https://codeberg.org/s1m/savertuner) :c-android: - Adds more options amd profiles for saving battery life

 ## Consoles (Homebrew)
 --Note: If you're going to watch an homebrew youtube tutorial, please watch an up-to-date one while reading a text based guide.
 Trust first the text based guide--